 - Do you have something to tweet?
 Use this hashtag: #EESBioOsc

 - Oscillation function: besides known clock functions, other emerging concepts of oscillatory dynamics as a basis for temporal signal encoding mechanisms

 - Quantitative/imaging approaches in order to study oscillatory dynamics

-- Higher-order phenomena, such as coupled oscillators and synchronisation in various contexts and at different scales
+- Synchronisation of coupled oscillators, such as coupled oscillators and synchronisation in various contexts and at different scales

 - Mathematical modelling and computational approaches to oscillatory dynamics